swcarpentry/shell-novice/01-filedir.md

 network.cfg
 ~~~

-The leading `/` tells the computer to follow the path from the root of the filesystem,
+The leading `/` tells the computer to follow the path from the root of the file system,
 so it always refers to exactly one directory,
 no matter where we are when we run the command.